omar5o9/omar5o9/README.md

-# Yo i'm Omar Facundo 🤪
+# Yo I'm Omar Facundo 🤪

 ## Bio
 Computer Science student at Eastern Washington University.
 I like soccer and playing video games as well as coding